gvwilson/sensibleadventures/short-stories/arecibo.md

 hoping not to see anywhere they know mentioned.

-Blue sucks the last few drops of water from a drinking bag and folds it neatly to tuck in their pocket.
+Blue sucks the last few drops of water from a drinking bag and tucks it neatly in their pocket.
-"does this mean they're finally going to evacuate?"
+"so are they finally going to evacuate?"

 Red shrugs,
 then reaches out to stabilize themself against the wall.
-The observatory's social module is big enough for all four of them to feel comfortable, but only if they stay close to the sides.
+The observatory's social module is big enough for all four of them, but only if they stay close to the sides.

-"i'm more 'smayed by our socials,"
+"i'm more glummed by our socials,"
-Green says glumly.
+Green says.
 "still well below redline.
 dunno what genius thought deep space astro was gonna get enough feels to notice."

 Black says nothing.
-The others don't know that they are the genius in question, or that they spent enough in bribes to reforest the state of Oregon to make the observatory a reality.
+The others don't know that they are the genius in question, or that they spent enough in bribes to reforest Oregon to make the observatory a reality.
 Fabbing a backstory solid enough to get themself on it cost less but required much more care.
 In the end,
-they left enough gaps and icy patches to convince anyone who dug deep that they were a spook twitching for some *other* corp, klept, or agency.
+they left enough gaps and icy patches to convince anyone who went digging that they were a twitch for some *other* corp, klept, or agency.

 They glance out the window.
 It is the one indulgence they allowed themself in the observatory's design.
-Everyone can in data and visuals directly at any resolution they want, but after so many years it is somehow important to Black that they be able to *see* the stars.
+Like the others they can input data and visuals directly at any resolution they want, but after so many years it is somehow important to Black to be able to *see* the stars.

-The depressed silence is broken by a *ping* they each hear through their own implants.
+The depressed silence is broken by a *ping* they each hear through their own augments.
 Four tongues key codes on teeth.
-Four pairs of eyelids blink reflexively as a visual of the observatory's avatar is stimmed in their retina.
+Four pairs of eyelids blink reflexively as a visual of the observatory's avatar stims their retina.

 "unit three is precessing,"
 the cartoonish face tells them.
 The avatar was originally lifelike, but the crew consensused shortly after arrival that they preferred something less real.
-They kept the verbal nicety protocol, though, and someone (none of them will admit to it) gave the observatory a Russian accent.
+They kept the verbal nicety protocol, though, and someone (none of them will admit to it) gave it a Russian accent.

 Annotated visuals take shape, twist, are decorated with ever-richer annotations.
 Blue gasps.
-"that can't be right!"
+"that can't be right!
+how could it---"

-"there," Red snaps,
+"there," Red interrupts,
 highlighting a portion of their shared sense/case map.
-"that's sab---gotta be.
-look."
 The six units making up the observatory's sensor array are each half a light-second away from the hab.
 Even the gentlest ion drives would disrupt their nanometer-precise alignment,